Get

 Use Moderation

 Regardless of how good coconut oil is, everything is best in moderation.
-Coconut oil is still high in fat and can cause negative effects like weight gain if it is not fed in moderation.
+Coconut oil is still high in fat and can cause negative effects like weight gain if it is not consumed in moderation.
 Always consult with a vet before giving your dog coconut oil regularly.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
-It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+It's our online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!

 PangoVet_Mention-in-Content Savings V1